buffetboy2001/cca_robotics_2023/README.md

 - Transmitting Rotation (pg 12)
 - Changing the angle of rotation (pg 24)

-Unit b: Oscillating (pg 34)
+Unit 7: Oscillating (pg 34)

-Unit a: Reciprocating (pg 28)
+Unit 8: Reciprocating (pg 28)

-Unit y: Using turntables (pg 50)
+Unit 9: Using turntables (pg 50)

-Unit c: Lifting Platforms (pg 104)
+Unit 10: Lifting Platforms (pg 104)

-Unit 5: (3 week unit)
+Unit 11: (3 week unit)

 - Full lego build
 - Anything from the lego set
 - What devices did you notice?

-Big Project: The Claw
+Year-end Project: The Claw

 - Build a claw that can drop 50 cm and pick up an object (lego piece)
 - Bonus: pick up/reject based on color